Vilijan/WhiskyClub_Redux/README.md

 # WhiskyClub Redux

-This repository represents a simple whisky catalog application build using the Redux design pattern in SwiftUI.
+This repository represents a simple whisky catalog application build using the Redux design pattern in SwiftUI 1.0.
 I created this application in order to test the Redux design pattern in a mobile application.
 With the release of SwiftUI, the latest framework from Apple for building iOS/mac application, I believe that this pattern will start to be used a lot in the mobile applications.

-In WWDC2019 Apple emphasized that the view should be a function of a state.
+In WWDC2019 Apple emphasized that the __view should be a function of a state__.
 I think that Redux perfectly matches that statement.

 What I think that are the benefits of this pattern:
 * You know every possible state of the application